yeonga/Yeonga/README.md

 </br>

 <ul> After completing a B.A. degree from Yeungnam University, I enrolled in International Development program.
 Also, I doubled major in Food Service Industry program.</ul>
-<ul> Even though my major wasn't Computer Engineering, I am interested in programming very much.
-So, I studied computer programming in Korea Software Industry Association.</ul>
+<ul> when I was a senior in university, I was interested in programming.
+So, I studied computer programming in Korea Software Industry Association after graduating from the university. </ul>
 <ul> The program highlights included these topics: Java, JS, SQL, JSP, ajax, Spring Framwork, jQuery, Bootstrap4, JPA.
-I have project experiences using these languages, tools, framework.
+I have project experiences using these languages, tools, framework.</ul>
+<ul>Currently, I am studying for a Computer Science at Korea National Open University.
 I am going to study Programming harder.
 I will do it my best. 😎👍🏻 </ul>

 </br>